HERE'S A NICE OVERVIEW OF WOMEN'S STYLES AND FASHION FROM 1860 TO 1975.

 TIP: You’ll be amazed at what you can find in second hand clothing stores!
 We created many of our murder mystery dinner theater costumes using this simple guide, some photos for visuals and some great inexpensive finds at second hand stores.

 Victorian skirts often had to be constructed from scratch but you just might get lucky to find a long, full skirt in a used clothing store that you can modify.
 To make your own skirt, I suggest doing a Google search for “how to make a victorian style skirt”.
 You’ll have lots of options to choose from.

 For some great visuals, do searches on Pinterest.
 It’s a goldmine of photographs and drawings of period styles and costumes.
-Click here for fashion resource links for each decade just to give you examples: Women’s Fashion by Decade Resource Links.
+For example, do a search for 1920s women’s fashion for some great visuals (for other eras substitute 1920s for another decade).

 *** 1860-1919 Women’s Fashion ***

 A lady never went out w/out hat, purse, gloves, wrap

 - Large/medium brimmed, straw or cloth; can decorate with colorful feathers, flowers, ribbons

 - Short gloves in black, white or brown